Palm Products GmbH: The Wave

-PPG continued to develop and release digital synthesizers, most of which were met with little success.
-In 1979, PPG introduced the 340/380 System, a complex digital synthesizer which consisted of the 340 Processor Unit, the 340 Generator Unit, and the 380 Event Generator (a 16-track sequencer).
+Shortly after releasing the Wave Computer 360, in late 1979, PPG introduced the 340/380 System, a complex digital synthesizer workstation which consisted of the 340 Processor Unit, the 340 Generator Unit (featuring the PPG 360's voice cards), and the 380 Event Generator (a 16-track sequencer).
 It also came with a "Computer Terminal" which included a monitor, 8-inch floppy disk drives, and a 5 octave keyboard used for manual playing of events into the sequencer and for polyphonic playing with the 340 Wave Generator).
 Despite its own shortcomings, which included its complex functionality and its high price, it received publicity when it was used by Tangerine Dream and Thomas Dolby during the early 1980s.

-In 1980, Wolfgang Palm introduced a new concept, dubbed "wavetable synthesis".
-Wavetable synthesis allowed for the storage of short samples of a larger soundwave into individual slots of a “wavetable” that was stored in the memory of the system.
-The first PPG synthesizer to implement wavetable synthesis was the Wavecomputer 360, released in 1980 in two versions - the 360A, with 4 oscillators, and the 360B, with 8.
-However, the synthesizer sounded relatively thin, a consequence of having only one oscillator per voice and the typical limited polyphony of most synthesizers of its era.

-PPG soon found success with the release of the Wave 2, which debuted in 1981, priced at around US$10,000 (GB£5,500).
-It contained analog envelopes, LFOs, filters, and digital wavetable oscillators.
+PPG soon found more success with the release of the Wave 2, which debuted in 1981, priced at around US$10,000 (GB£5,500).
+It contained analog envelopes, LFOs and filters, combined with digital wavetable oscillators in a "hybrid" configuration.
 Whereas traditional analog synthesizers were only capable of 5 or 6 waveforms per oscillator, the PPG Wave 2 offered for each oscillator 64 selectable waveforms available from 30 individual wavetables.
 There were a total of 1,920 waveforms per oscillator available for use.
-Tangerine Dream helped with developing the synthesizer, and the analog VCF and VCA were added to in order to bring more warmth to the sound to prevent it from sounding tinny like the Wavecomputer 360 had.
+As with the Wave Computer, Tangerine Dream helped with developing the synthesizer.
+A third envelope, front panel controls and resonance were added to the analog VCF in order to satisfy customer demands for a more classical analog synth feature set that was marketed by PPG as offering "the best of both worlds".

-In total, around 1,000 Waves were manufactured between 1981 and 1987 with two different updates to the model: the PPG Wave 2.2, which added more waveforms and samples, and the 2.3, which added multitimbrality and MIDI.
+In total, around 1,000 Waves were manufactured between 1979 and 1987 with two different updates to the model: the PPG Wave 2.2, which added more waveforms and samples, and the 2.3, which added multitimbrality and MIDI.
 It was the most successful product PPG manufactured.
 The PPG Wave has been used by artists such as David Bowie, The Fixx, Thomas Dolby, Depeche Mode, Art of Noise, The Cars, Jean Michel Jarre, Pet Shop Boys, Rush, Gary Numan, Robert Palmer, Costin Miereanu, The Psychedelic Furs, Talk Talk, Tangerine Dream, Tears For Fears, Ultravox, Steve Winwood, Stevie Wonder, and many others.